druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 Bullshit is everywhere.
 The line between fraud, self-delusion, bullshit, cargo-cult, and solid evidence-based search for truth is finer than we might think.
 There's an infinite supply of bullshit, and there's also a ton of human demand for it.
 People need bullshit to get through the day and the night.
 The eye sees what it is prepared to see and the mind believes what it wants to believe.

 But when it comes time to make high-stakes decisions, you have to make maximum effort to avoid fooling yourself.
+There's a fine line between sugar-coating harsh reality a little, choosing to believe in a Panglossian fool's paradise, and living in your own [bullshit cinematic universe](https://www.cnn.com/2022/12/16/investing/donald-trump-nft-trading/index.html).
 The Trump phenomenon and the widespread acceptance of facially ridiculous conspiracy theories does not bode well.
 There is going to be so much bullshit that it will drive out reality-based thinking, and not fooling ourselves will cease to be an option.

 ![/assets/2023/bullshit_tg.gif](/assets/2023/bullshit_tg.gif)